jmasonherr/MicroRelate/README.md

 > telemericorp.get('employees') // returns Empty UserCol .
 Collections are automagically made with the name of the nameString

+// You can set with a list of IDs
 > telemericorp.set('employees', [2,3]);
 > telemericorp.toJSON()
 [{id: 2, name: 'Ders'}, {id: 3, name: 'Blake'}]

+// Or a list of objects
 > telemericorp.set('employees', [{id: 2}, {id: 3}]);
 > telemericorp.toJSON()
 [{id: 2, name: 'Ders'}, {id: 3, name: 'Blake'}]

+// Why not just a list of the RelatedModels themselves
 > telemericorp.set('employees', [ders, blake]);
 > telemericorp.toJSON()
 [{id: 2, name: 'Ders'}, {id: 3, name: 'Blake'}]